11 Actionable Tips To Avoid Archery Injuries

 String slap is a common injury in archery, regardless of whether you are shooting a compound bow or recurve bow.
 It occurs when the bowstring snaps against the inside of the bow arm upon release.
 Even the most experienced archers can experience string slaps from time to time.

-The chances of experiencing a string slap are increased by poor posture.
+Poor posture increases the chances of experiencing a string slap.
 Another cause is when loose clothes get in the bowstring’s way after it is released.
 Luckily, it’s typically not a serious injury.

-String slaps will typically only result in skin discoloration or a bruise at the point of impact, but it’s still pretty painful.
-To avoid this uncomfortable issue, it is ideal to take precautions that prevent string slaps.
+String slaps typically only result in skin discoloration or a bruise at the point of impact, but they’re still pretty painful.
+To avoid this uncomfortable issue, it’s ideal to take precautions to prevent string slaps.
 Start by investing in high-quality arm guards and avoid loose-fitting clothing.

-It is important to work on your bow grip in order to avoid this pain.
+To avoid this pain, it’s essential to work on your bow grip.
 Hold your bow with a relaxed yet firm grip, with the handle resting between your thumb and index finger.
 Your knuckles should form a 45-degree angle.

 Adjusting your brace height is another necessary step to avoid string slap.
 A brace height that’s too short puts your wrist too close to the string, increasing the chances of injury.
 Ensure your bow brace height is kept a standard for safe arrow fires at an archery shop near me.